alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Separate heirarchies can gracefully coexist in the same dimension table<sup>pg 48</sup>.
 Hierarchical data should be presented in a single, flattened denormalized table<sup>pg 172</sup>.
     - Millions of rows in a dimension table is considered large<sup>pg 176</sup>.
     - 25 dimensions in a single dimensional model is considered large, and model should consider combining dimensions<sup>pg 176</sup>.
+    - You certainly do not want to have as many rows in a fact table as you do in a related dimension table<sup>pg 264</sup>.
+    - If the cardinality of a dimension table is less than the number of transactions in the fact table, attribute values should be captured in a separate dimension table.
+If there is a unique attribute value for every event, it is treated as a transaction-grained dimension attribute.
 - Degenerate dimensions
     - Some fact tables have dimension keys for dimension tables that bear no context, i.e. invoice number.
 It is acknowledged there is no associated dimension table with this key<sup>pg 47</sup>.
     - These can be useful for grouping purposes (i.e. grouping across basket transactions), and also linking back to operational system<sup>pg 93,178</sup>.